oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

      ![compressed incident opened in new tab](images/event-compression/incident-manager-compressed-incident-opened-in-new-tab.png " ")

 6. The incident details display the information about the events that were grouped into this incident.
 Details include the number of events in the incident, the Event Compression Policy used to compress the events into the incident, the Incident Rule used to create the incident and the list of compressed events in the bottom pane.

+     **Note:** You can ignore any differences between the Last Comment field in the screenshot vs. what you see in your lab environment.
+The Last Comment was updated for lab purposes.

      ![compressed incident details in new tab](images/event-compression/compressed-incident-important-details-highlighted.png " ")